 - Perks are starting to get stale relative to newer competition

-Right off the bat, Chase Sapphire Reserve card features a $300 annual credit for travel purchases.
+The Chase Sapphire Reserve card comes with a $300 annual travel credit right away.
 That means the annual fee is effectively just $250 per year for frequent travelers.
-You also get free access to more than 1,300+ Priority Pass lounges and restaurant options around the world.
-Those lounges usually give you free food and drinks, cleaner bathrooms, fast internet and a comfortable place to sit outside of the ruckus of an airport terminal.
+You also get free access to more than 1,300 Priority Pass lounges and restaurant options around the world.
+Those lounges usually offer free food and drinks, clean bathrooms, fast internet, and a comfortable place to sit outside of the ruckus of an airport terminal.

-- 10x on hotels and car rentals booked through Chase
+- 10x points per dollar on hotels and car rentals booked through Chase

-- 5x on air travel booked through Chase
+- 5x points per dollar on air travel booked through Chase

-- Through March 2025: 10 points per $1 spent on Lyft (7 points per dollar spent on Lyft plus 3 points per dollar spent on travel)
+- Limited time: 10 points per $1 spent on Lyft (7 points per dollar spent on Lyft plus 3 points per dollar spent on travel)

-The Sapphire Reserve rewards rate is 3x points per dollar spent on travel and dining worldwide, plus 1x point per dollar on all other purchases.
+With the Sapphire Reserve, you earn 3x points per dollar spent on travel and dining worldwide, plus 1x points per dollar on all other purchases.